rwekwe/gramophone_noise_synth/README.md

+# Realistic Gramophone Noise Synthesis using a diffusion model

 Official repository of the paper:

 > E. Moliner and V. Välimäki,, "Realistic Gramophone Noise Synthesis using a diffusion model", in Proceedings of the 25th International Conference on Digital Audio Effects (DAFx20in22), Vienna, Austria, September 2022